Notice the signs

 - Unreasonable time pressure

-It is important to notice signs of burn-out quickly and try to intervene in the downward spiral before it becomes even more challenging to address the causes.
-If you are experiencing symptoms of tiredness, increasing cynicism or struggling to maintain productivity, or noticing it in your colleagues or team members, it can help to start asking curious and open questions to find out more about people’s experiences.
-The Workplace Stressors tool is designed to help individuals and managers, to explore and have conversations regarding workplace pressure.
-If you believe you are experiencing unfair treatment you may wish to look at support for harassment or bullying or seek support from HR.
+It is vital to notice signs of burn-out quickly and intervene in the downward spiral before it becomes even more challenging to address the causes.
+Suppose you are experiencing symptoms of tiredness, increasing cynicism or struggling to maintain productivity, or noticing it in your colleagues or team members.
+In that case, it can help to start asking curious and open questions to find out more about people’s experiences.
+The Workplace Stressors tool is designed to help individuals and managers to explore and have conversations regarding workplace pressure.
+If you believe you are experiencing unfair treatment, you may wish to look at support for harassment or bullying or seek support from HR.

 You may also be interested in further resources on Resilience and Stress Management.